 Late season delivery

-At all times chemicals should be applied according to withholding periods, label instructions, application rates and safe operating procedures.
+At all times chemicals should be applied according to label instructions, application rates and safe operating procedures.
+All withholding periods are to be adhered to.
 Government regulators may investigate incidents where grain is found to have chemical levels above Maximum Residue Limits (MRLs).

 Due to the weather events during the 2017/18 harvest, mandatory testing of loads that meet malting barley (including HIND and COMP grades) are subject to Falling Number or RVA testing regardless of the visual detection of sprouted grain.